discourse/opendkim-signer/README.md

-This container is about as stupidly simple a DKIM signer as is possible: for every message received on port 8891 (using the milter protocol), it signs the message using the specified private key and selector.
+This container is about as stupidly simple a DKIM signer as is possible: for every message received on whatever socket you specify with the `MILTER_SOCKET` environment variable (using the milter protocol), it signs the message using the specified private key and selector.
 That's it.